Danny625/angry-birds-physics-engine/README.md

 Custom levels are saved as JSON files.

-The game can turn an in-memory level into a reusable JSON file, then load that file later and rebuild the same level.
-This supports built-in levels, builder levels, named save slots, and replace-save workflows.
+The game can turn an in-memory level into reusable JSON, save that level, load it later, and rebuild the same layout.
+This supports built-in levels, builder levels, named save slots, replace-save workflows, and delete-save workflows.

 ### 🏆 Local High Scores